steveloughran/kerberos_and_hadoop/sections/ugi.md

 If there is one class guaranteed to strike fear into anyone with experience in Hadoop+Kerberos code it is `UserGroupInformation`, abbreviated to "UGI"

-Nobody says `UserGroupInformation` out loud; it is the *him which must not be named* of the stack
+Nobody says `UserGroupInformation` out loud; it is the *that which must not be named* of the stack

 ## What does UGI do?